Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 Packaging of Sesame Oil

-The packaging of a product is often overlooked but very important.
-Good packaging is not only aesthetically pleasing, but it should protect the product inside the packaging.
+The packaging of a product is often overlooked but is very important.
+Good packaging is not only aesthetically pleasing, but it should also protect the product inside the packaging.
 As mentioned above, the freshness of sesame oil can vary in quality depending on the storage of the oil.
 Fresh sesame oil has a clear and bright appearance, a pleasant and mild smell, and a smooth and balanced taste.
 Old or rancid sesame oil has a cloudy and dull appearance, a strong and unpleasant smell, and a bitter and harsh taste.
 The best sesame oil packaging method would be a dark glass bottle, preferably not too big for you to use quickly.
 Sesame oil should be stored in a cool, dark, and dry place, away from heat, light, and air, to prevent oxidation and spoilage.

 Quality of Sesame Oil Ingredients

-Best Sesame Oil | Top 3 Recommendations as a Korean
+Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 Best in Overall Asian Dish

 There are two winners for this overall best in toasted sesame oil.
 These two toasted sesame oil will be great for all kinds of Asian dishes.
-Both of them are 100% pure premium toasted sesame oil that will add so much flavor to your dish.
-The biggest difference between these two is that the one below is bigger, and therefore slightly cheaper per volume.
+Both of them are 100% pure premium toasted sesame oil, that will add so much flavor to your dish.
+The biggest difference between these two is that the one below is bigger and therefore slightly cheaper per volume.
 If you are cooking Asian dishes often, then you would want to get the Ottogi Premium Toasted Sesame Oil.
 If you cook Asian dishes occasionally, then you can use up La Tourangelle Toasted Sesame Oil while the oil is still fresh.

-La Tourangelle is a great Artisan cooking oil company that also offers roasted walnut, avocado, and grapeseed oil as I recommended as a sesame oil substitute, as well as some beautiful herb-infused oils and cooking sprays.
-This brand offers great quality and is one of the best-selling oils on Amazon.
+La Tourangelle is a great Artisanal cooking oil company.
+The brand also offers roasted walnut, avocado, and grapeseed oil, which I recommended as a sesame oil substitute, as well as some beautiful herb-infused oils and cooking sprays.

 [OTTOGI] Premium Roasted Sesame Oil, 100% Pure sesame oil, Traditional Korean Style oil (16.90 fl oz.
 500ml)

-This is an award-winning premium sesame oil from Korea.
 Ottogi is a beloved brand in Korea that has a long history, so I grew up seeing and using this oil a lot.
-So I can comfortably say that I can guarantee the taste and the flavor of this oil.
-It is 16.9 fl oz or 500ml though, so it might be too big of a bottle for you to use within the expiration date.
+So I can comfortably say that I can guarantee this oil’s taste and flavor.
+It is 16.9 fl oz or 500 ml, though, so it might be too big of a bottle for you to use within the expiration date.
 Also, since the bottle is big and the plastic opening doesn’t tightly close, you might want to pour it into a different bottle once you open it.

 Best Nutrient-Rich & Mild Flavor